AdamHearstC22370983/CS-Final-Year-Project/README.md

 # Skillgap

 ---
 ### Student Number: C22370983
 ### Name: Adam Kerslake Hearst
 ### TU Dublin - TU856/4

-Skillgap is a full-stack web application that helps users identify skill gaps between their CV and a target job description, then recommends relevant courses to help bridge those gaps.
+Skillgap is a full-stack web application designed to help users identify skill gaps between their CV and a target job description, then recommend relevant online courses to help address those gaps.

-The project is designed as an MVP focused on practical upskilling:
-- upload a CV
-- upload a job description
-- extract entities/skills from both
-- compare them to find missing skills
-- recommend courses from a local catalogue
-- allow users to manually confirm skills they already have but did not include in their CV
+The project was developed as a practical employability and upskilling tool, with a particular focus on ICT-related roles.
+It allows users to upload a CV and job description, extract and compare relevant entities from both documents, identify missing skills, and receive ranked course recommendations from a curated local course catalogue.

 ---

 ## Current Project Status

-Skillgap is now in a very good presentation state.
+Skillgap is now in a its final state, with both the analytical workflow and the user-facing application working together as a complete system.

 Recent improvements include:
-- JWT-based login and authenticated user routes
+- JWT-based authentication and protected user routes
-- cleaner `/me` and `/analysis` backend route structure
+- refined backend route structure for analysis, history, and account features
 - manual confirmed-skills feature with undo support
-- history page for stored gap snapshots
+- history page for stored skill-gap snapshots
-- export and delete account actions
+- improved results flow and frontend usability
-- improved dark mode and frontend consistency
+- cleaner light/dark mode support and UI consistency
-- launcher scripts for easier local startup
+- curated local course catalogue integrated into the recommender
+- ESCO-assisted skill normalisation with caching support
+- local catalogue import support for reproducible recommendation behaviour

-The main runnable version of the project is now contained in the **`Skillgap/`** directory.
+The main runnable version of the project is contained in the **`Skillgap/`** directory.

-Older backend/frontend versions have been retained in the repository for reference, but previous states of the project can also be recovered through the Git commit history.
+Older backend/frontend versions have been retained in the repository for reference, but previous stages of the project can also be recovered through the Git commit history.

 ---

 ## Features

 ### Core analysis flow
-- Upload CV documents
+- Upload CV documents in supported formats
-- Upload job descriptions
+- Upload or paste a target job description
-- Extract skills/entities from both documents
+- Extract relevant entities and skills from both documents
-- Compute missing skills
+- Compare CV and job description content to identify missing skills
-- Recommend relevant learning resources
+- Recommend relevant courses from a curated local catalogue
+- Refresh recommendations after user confirmation of skills

 ### User account features
 - Register and log in securely
 - JWT-based authenticated session handling
-- Change password
+- Access protected user-specific analysis features
-- Export user-linked data
+- View profile-linked data
-- Delete account
+- Manage user account actions

 ### Results and refinement
 - View detected missing skills
-- Manually confirm skills already possessed
+- Manually confirm skills already possessed but not present in the CV
 - Undo confirmed skills
-- Refresh recommendations based on adjusted gaps
+- Improve recommendation relevance through adjusted gap results

-### Tracking
+### Tracking and persistence
+- Store user-linked gap snapshots
 - View analysis history
-- Store gap snapshots per user
+- Revisit previous analysis results

-### UI
+### UI and usability
 - Responsive React frontend
 - Light and dark mode support
-- Cleaner navigation and page consistency
+- Cleaner navigation and improved page consistency
+- Guided and user-friendly results presentation

 ---